 A hernia develops when an organ or tissue pushes through a weak area in the muscles of your abdomen, chest, or thighs.
 It can lead to a painful or sore bulge.
 You can push the bulge back in, or it will go away when you lie down.
 Hernia pain worsens when you cough, laugh, bend over, or lift something.

 Cervical cancer starts in the cervix and can cause pelvic pain as it progresses.
-When tumours press on nerves or other structures in the pelvis, they can make the lower belly hurt or feel uncomfortable.
+When tumors press on nerves or other structures in the pelvis, they can hurt the lower belly or feel uncomfortable.

-The word "uterine cancer" refers to any type of cancer in the uterus.
-It can lead to pelvic pain through tumour growth that exerts pressure on the pelvic area or by causing changes in the uterus that result in pain or discomfort.
+The word “uterine cancer” refers to any cancer in the uterus.
+It can lead to pelvic pain through tumor growth that exerts pressure on the pelvic area or by causing changes in the uterus that result in pain or discomfort.

 It occurs when the tissue that lines the uterus grows into the muscular wall of the uterus—the extra pressure and inflammation in the uterus wall cause painful, heavy periods and long-lasting pelvic pain.